Hanarefaat/Brain-tumor-detection/README.md

     └── img/
         └── (all images)
 ```

+## Using Docker

+To build the Docker image for the Brain Tumor Detection Web Application, We started by creating a Dockerfile that outlines the steps to set up the environment.
+The Dockerfile begins with a base image, such as python:3.9-slim, and installs the necessary dependencies listed in the requirements.txt file.
+We then copied the application code, including the Flask app, preprocessing scripts, and model files, into the Docker image.
+Additionally, We set up the necessary environment variables and exposed the port 5000 to match the Flask application's default port.
+After ensuring everything was configured correctly, We built the Docker image using the command docker build -t hanarefaat/braintumor:tag ., which packaged the application into a container image ready for deployment.
+This process ensures that the application can run consistently across different environments without the need for manual setup.
+To simplify the setup process and ensure consistency across different environments, you can use Docker to run the application.
+Follow these steps to use Docker:

+### Pull the Docker Image

+1. **Pull the Docker image from Docker Hub:**
+    ```bash
+    docker pull hanarefaat/braintumor:tag
+    ```

+### Run the Docker Container

+2. **Run the Docker container:**
+    ```bash
+    docker run -p 5000:5000 hanarefaat/braintumor:tag
+    ```

+### Access the Application

+3. **Access the application:**
+    - Open your web browser and go to `http://127.0.0.1:5000`.

+The Docker image includes all the dependencies and configurations required to run the application, making it easy to set up and run the application in a consistent environment.

 ## Contributing
 Feel free to contribute to this project by submitting issues or pull requests.